Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

-After setting up Windows Event Logs to consume Secret Server logs you can access logs for local auditing and troubleshooting purposes through the **Windows Event Log Event Viewer** on Secret Server’s local server.
+After setting up Windows Event Logs to consume Secret Server logs you can access logs for local auditing and troubleshooting purposes through the **Windows Event Log Event Viewer** on Secret Server's local server.

 To find the Windows Event Log, open the Windows **Event Viewer** from the local server and navigate to **Windows Logs \| Application**.
 Event Logs for Secret